CHLORO

 Takeaways

-1. Designing Mixed Reality Apps for the General Public
+1. Designing Mixed Reality Apps for Practical Use Cases

 2. Optimizing Presentation for Feedback and Engagement